 Lists all installed ponies.
-If the extension ponyquotes4ponysay is installed the ponies which have quotes, i.e. can be used with the '-q' option, will be mark by being printed in bold or bright (depending on the terminal.)
+The ponies which have quotes, i.e. can be used with the '-q' option, will be marked by being printed in bold or bright (depending on the terminal.)
 This options differs from '-1' by printing alternative names (symbolic links) inside brackets after their target ponies.

-'++list' Just as '-1', but it lists extra (non-MLP:FiM) ponies instead of standard (MLP:FiM) ponies
+'++list' Just as '-1', except it lists extra (non-MLP:FiM) ponies instead of standard (MLP:FiM) ponies.